 As a dental hygienist who works with older adults and senior patients who have few or no remaining teeth, I can tell you that oral hygiene is still important regardless.

 People often think that they no longer need to take care of their mouth or see the dentist if they are edentulous (have no teeth), however they still need regular check ups and to keep up with their dental health.

-Oral hygiene care for elderly people with no teeth consists of:
+Good oral hygiene care for senior citizens with no teeth consists of:

-- Gently brushing gums and tongue twice per day to remove bacteria
+- Gently brushing gums and tongue with a soft toothbrush twice per day to remove food debris and bacteria

 - Keeping the mouth moist by drinking water or frequent rinsing

 - Keeping the lips moist by applying a water-based moisturizer

 - Removing dentures overnight – every night – and sleeping without wearing them, so the oral tissues can “breathe”